matrix-io/matrix-malos-zwave/README.md

 You will then be prompted to reboot your device.
 Select "yes," then wait for your Pi to shutdown (do not force reboot at this point, background processes have to finish running before shutdown is initiated).
 Once rebooted, ssh back into your Raspberry Pi.

-You could check if the zipgateway are runing with `more /tmp/zipgateway.log`:
+You could check if zipgateway is runing with `more /tmp/zipgateway.log` as shown below:
 ```bash
 $ more /tmp/zipgateway.log